1. What is Wärtsilä’s purpose and strategy?

 Wärtsilä's purpose is "Enabling sustainable societies through innovation in technology and services".
 Read here about Wärtsilä's purpose and strategy.

 Wärtsilä’s target is to improve its financial performance and create added value for its stakeholders and the society.
 Wärtsilä’s financial goal is to offer investors a competitive return on their investment through profitable growth.
 Read more about Wärtsilä's financial targets.

 Wärtsilä’s customers are evenly spread around the world.
 For more information on Wärtsilä’s local presence, please visit our local sites.

 4. What are Wärtsilä’s main customer segments?

-In the Energy Solutions business the customer groups can be divided into: industries, utilities and independent power producers.
-The Marine Solutions business segments consist of ship builders, ship owners and ship operators.
-The Services segments consists mainly of Wärtsilä’s installed engine base.
+In the Energy business, the customer groups can be divided into industries, utilities, and independent power producers.
+The Marine business segments consist of ship builders, ship owners, and ship operators.

 5. When was Wärtsilä founded?

 Wärtsilä was founded in 1834.
 For more information on Wärtsilä’s history, please visit our History pages.

 Wärtsilä currently employs approximately 17,500 people in 79 countries around the world.
 Find out more about working at Wärtsilä on our Careers section.

 Wärtsilä's biggest production facilities are situated in Vaasa, Finland, and in Trieste, Italy.
 Both centres are designed to produce several engine types.